adamsilver/fdpb/02-a-checkout-flow.md

 As most users will want free delivery, that option comes first.
 It's also selected by default thanks to the `checked` attribute.
 This stops users from ever seeing an error and gives users less to do.

-> “Design for common circumstances first” — Caroline Jarett
+> “Design for common circumstances first”—Caroline Jarett

 ### Styling